skarrea/HC-docs/docs/off-boarding.md

 9. Remove any of your user-specific installed software.

+10. Ask your supervisor/mentor for the access extension, if needed.

-10. Notify the lab leader, lab coordinator, your supervisor, and your mentor that you conducted this off-boarding procedure.
+11. Notify the lab leader, lab coordinator, your supervisor, and your mentor that you conducted this off-boarding procedure.